 We will do this in a multi-disciplinary manner (from law and engineering to social science and gender studies); in a multi-stakeholder context, bringing together large organizations, start-ups, policymakers and regulators, academia and civil society.
 One of our sweet spots is that some of the brightest and youngest minds in tech are also the ones that care most about our future.
 They will be part of our community and workforce.

 Elaine is co-founder to the AI Sustainability Center.
 She is an expert in the technology sector and effects of digitalization, as well as the global sustainability and development arena, where she has had leading positions and roles, including Chief Sustainability & Public Affairs Officer at Ericsson.
-Today she is also a Board member of SWECO AB and Whitaker Peace and Development.Full bio
+Today she is also a Board member of SWECO AB and the Whitaker Peace and Development Initiative.Full bio

 Anna is co-founder to the AI Sustainability Center.
-She is one of Sweden’s leading experts on the effect of digitalization on organizations, society, and the economy, with advisory roles in academia, government, the digital start-up scene, and large organizations focusing on Artificial Intelligence and Ethics – including the Minister of Digitalization.Full bio
+She is one of Sweden’s leading experts on the effect of digitalization on organizations, society, and the economy.
+She recently had the role as Chief and Digital Economist at Swedbank and has spent 10 years working for the Swedish government.
+She has been affiliated to the Royal Institute of Technology, and has had advisory roles in government, the digital start-up scene, and large organizations focusing on Artificial Intelligence and Ethics – including the Ministry of Digitalization.Full bio

 Our vision is a new and just approach to AI that considers both positive and negative impacts on people and society, as well as commercial benefits or efficiency gains.
 We call it Sustainable AI.